My dad wasn’t buried the day he died because the ground was too hard. His burial didn’t take place until two months later, on May 30, 2015.

 In August I travelled to Scotland for a week, and in October I went to Poland for a week.
 When I wasn’t travelling, I was at home caring for my dad, and trying to help my mom.

 By this time he was no longer the man who raised me.
 There were days when I’d take him shopping, only to find myself locked inside a handicap washroom with him, trying to clean up as he hadn’t made it to the toilet on time.
 I was on autopilot.
-He would apologize, and I would tell him it was okay, and clean whatever I could.
+He would apologise, and I would tell him it was okay and clean whatever I could.
 Sometimes putting his underwear in a plastic bag helping him get his pants back on, abandoning a shopping cart, and driving him straight home so he could have a shower.
 It happened at the house as well.
-He’d go to the bathroom and a short time later stick his head out the door and motion for me to come.
+He’d go to the bathroom and a short time later sticks his head out the door and motion for me to come.
 I would then help change his underwear, clean up the floor, and tell him it was okay because accidents happen.

 Not every moment was filled with stress; there were the comical moments, the moments when his newfound innocence would make me laugh.
 I’ll never forget the first time he tried a slider.
 He thought tiny burgers were genius, and the next day a smile crept across his aged face and his eyes twinkled as he asked me if we could go eat some “slippers” – he couldn’t remember the word “sliders”.

-Despite the disease he still had the ability to embarrass me.
+Despite the disease, he still had the ability to embarrass me.
 He had a red blinking Rudolph nose that he loved to wear when we went out.
 I would try to take it out of his pocket, but he would always manage to get it back in without my noticing, and put it on in the grocery store.
 He would then spend his time making goofy smiles at women and children.